 Approximately 15 km 9.5 mi–Average 4 hrs–Difficulty 2/3.

 Our experiences and encounters are waymarks to the inner path.
 This is the last stage of your Camino de Santiago.
 Today, distance will not matter.
 There is a climb to San Marcos, from Lavacolla, passing Monte do Gozo before descending to Santiago de Compostela.
 Congratulations, you made it!
 The entire city is magical, especially the Cathedral, which deserves a special visit.
-In the afternoon, take guided walking tour of the city center.
+In the afternoon, take a guided walking tour of the city center.
 Learn the story of St. James the Apostle, the meaning of the Way, the history of Compostela.
 Walk through the monuments of the town centre.
 Discover the impressive squares surrounding the Cathedral and the secrets behind the stones of this UNESCO World Heritage Site.
+Walk through the Door of Glory to celebrate the Jacobean Holy Year.
 If you have walked all stages of the Camino you will receive your Pilgrim Certificate.
 Give thanks by attending the M Pilgrim Mass.